CoderXVenom/Copyright/README.md

 2. Start the bot by sending `/start`.
 3. The bot will automatically start monitoring and protecting your group from copyright infringement.

-## Support Group

-Join our Telegram support group for help and discussions: [@BWANDARLOK](https://t.me/BWANDARLOK)

-## Contributing

-Feel free to contribute to this project by forking the repository, making changes, and submitting pull requests.

-If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.

 ## License